cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 - Monitoring systems that might send signals
 - Any other services that interact with yours

-`pkill -H` adds a safety net, but where possible it's still ideal to clean up all signal senders when removing a handler.
+Using `pkill -H` adds a safety net, but where possible it's still ideal to clean up all signal senders when removing a handler.
 All in all, `pkill -H` provides a simple but effective safeguard against one of the most common signal-related problems in production environments.
 This isn't a silver bullet for all signal related issues -- signals still have many other problems as detailed in my previous article -- but for systems where signals can't be entirely avoided, this flag adds a meaningful layer of protection.

-The new functionality is in procps-ng 4.0.3, which should be in most distributions now.
+`pkill -H` was released as part of procps-ng 4.0.3, which should be in most distributions now.
 While signals might be deeply entrenched in Unix and Linux, that doesn't mean we can't make them safer to use, and `pkill -H` is one step towards that goal.
 For new applications, I still recommend using more explicit